winglang/wing/README.md

 Re-assignment to variables that are defined with `let` is not allowed in Wing.
-Re-assignment to class fields is allowed if field is accessed through the "this" keyword in class method definitions and it's marked with `mut`.
+Re-assignment to class fields is allowed if field is accessed through the "this" keyword in class method definitions and it's marked with `rw`.
 Examples in the class section below.

-`mut` is available in the body of class and struct declarations.
+`rw` is available in the body of class declarations.
-Assigning `mut` to immutables of the same type is allowed.
+Assigning `rw` to immutables of the same type is allowed.

-As a result of classes being able to represent mutable data, it is impossible to capture them into inflight.
-Classes remain a pure compute feature in Wing.
+As a result of classes being able to represent mutable data, capturing them into inflight is not supported.
+However, you may declare new classes inside inflight code and have new objects instantiated in inflight.
-If a struct contains `mut` keyword or other classes, or other structs containing the former, the struct becomes immutable and cannot be captured.
-This includes container types of mutable data as well.

 [`▲ top`][top]